Empty Set Examples in Math

 What to Focus On

-Core idea: There is exactly one empty set β all ways of writing a set with no elements are equal.
-It is a subset of every set.
+Core idea: The empty set is the one set with zero elements, and it is a subset of every set.

 Worked Examples